AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 const fs = require("fs");

-// Define the background replacement prompt const backgroundPrompt =
-  "a smooth gradient background with corporate blue tones";
+// Define the background replacement prompt const backgroundPrompt = 'A professional background for corporate headshots, blending a smooth gradient in neutral tones (e.g., gray, beige, or light blue) with subtle abstract artistic elements.
+Include elegant geometric shapes, soft brushstroke patterns, or layered textures that provide a modern and sophisticated appearance without overpowering the subject.
+The abstract elements should create depth and interest while maintaining a clean, polished, and corporate-appropriate aesthetic.';

 // Assuming you have a list of employee image file paths and corresponding mask file paths const employees = [